PhD, University of Edinburgh

 I mainly conduct experimental research on language change.
 This typically involves having groups of participants playing games in which they communicate using artificial languages or construct novel communication systems jointly.

 My background is in the evolution of language, but I am particularly interested in applying innovative experimental methods developed in that field to understanding change and variation in modern language.
-In past research, for example, I have used these methods to investigate new-dialect formation and the emergence of combinatorial structure in novel languages.
-Recently completed or current projects focus on the influence of social bias (and other aspects of population structure) on trends towards efficiency in language change (with Masha Fedzechkina, University of Arizona), on the role of sociolinguistic factors in the spread of linguistic variants (with Betsy Sneller), on the organization of vowel spaces (with Robin Clark), on focus and redundancy in communication (with Jon Stevens, The Ohio State University), on language shift (with Heather Neifert), on the emergence and spread of slang and euphemisms (with Taylor Jones), on language contact (with Duna Gylfadottir), and on basic properties of communicative signaling (with Greg Mills, University of Groningen).
+My past research has focused primarily on three areas: dialect dynamics, the emergence of combinatorial structure, and fundamental properties of communicative interaction.
+My most recently published work concerns the role of social factors in the retention of redundancy and the spread of linguistic variants between groups.
+Current projects include work on the emergence of focus systems (with Jon Stevens, The Ohio State University), the organization of vowel spaces (with Robin Clark), the consequences of language and dialect contact (with Heather Neifert and Duna Gylfadottir), and on basic properties of signaling (with Greg Mills, University of Groningen).
 Not all my research involves novel languages.
-In a project with Bruno Galantucci (Yeshiva University) on sensitivity to incoherence in conversation, participants communicated freely in English, and I have conducted research with Christine Caldwell (University of Stirling)on the cultural evolution of non-linguistic behavior.
-I am also the founder and organizer of the Penn Social and Cultural Evolution Working Group.
+In a project with Bruno Galantucci (Yeshiva University) on sensitivity to incoherence in conversation, participants communicated freely in English, and I have conducted research with Christine Caldwell (University of Stirling) on the cultural evolution of non-linguistic behavior.
+I am also the founder and organizer of the Social and Cultural Evolution Working Group at Penn.
 As this suggests, I am very open indeed to working with non-linguists and making connections with research on non-linguistic phenomena.

 A full list of publications is available here.